Fireproof Coating for Steel: Fire Retardant vs. Intumescent Paint

 When looking for a fireproof paint for steel, you'll come across terms like "fire retardant," "flame resistant," "intumescent," and more.
 What does it all mean?
 How can you find the right product for your application needs?

 Don't worry!
 RDR Technologies is the industry leader in these products.
-Our experts are here to explain it all to you, and guide you in the right direction to find the perfect solution for you.
+Our experts are here to explain it all to you, and guide you in the right direction to find the perfect fire safety solution for you.

 What is Intumescent Paint?